syncfusion-content/fileformat-docs/File-Formats/DocIO/working-with-mail-merge.md

 //Closes the document
 document.Close();

-//Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform.
+//Download the helper files from the following link to save the stream as file and open the file for viewing in Xamarin platform.
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 {% endhighlight %}
 {% endtabs %}

-By executing the above code example, it generates the resultant Word document as follows.
+By executing the previous code example, it generates the resultant Word document as follows.

 ![Mail merge Word document](MailMerge_images/MailMerge_output.png)

 ## Simple Mail merge

-The `MailMerge` class provides various overloads for `Execute` method to perform Mail merge from various data sources.
+The `MailMerge` class provides various overloads for the `Execute` method to perform Mail merge from various data sources.
 For further information, click [here](https://help.syncfusion.com/file-formats/docio/mail-merge/simple-mail-merge).

 ## Performing Mail merge for a group